Updated: January 15, 2019

 In this section, we’ll go over Exploring Visitors’ top actions on the page in both the App Store and Google Play, reveal behavioral statistics, and describe the high-level testing guidelines for optimizing each asset.

-Getting an App Preview video (iOS) or Play Store video (Google Play) right is a challenge.
+Getting an App Preview Video (iOS) or Play Store Video (Google Play) right is a challenge.
 That said, the value you get from having a good video is not merely conversion improvement – it’s also an increase in the quality of the installs (LTV).

 The visual richness of video offers a great medium for delivering messages that often don’t come across as well through text and static images.
 A good video has the potential to educate visitors about your value propositions and present a more vivid image of the app’s experience.
 Most importantly, it is a great way to get store visitors excited about your product.
+As of iOS 11, your Video in the App Store is on autoplay, so a majority of your visitors will be exposed to it.

 The description is meant to provide your audience with highlights of the features and functionality of your app.
 It also plays a significant role in Keyword Optimization.